Updated: July 5, 2022

 1. Company age

 The app development industry is very young and quite transient.
 App development companies in Melbourne come and go, often leaving customers with unfinished projects and little recourse.
-Over the last two years, two prominent Melbourne app developers, Buzinga and Appster, both went into liquidation.
+Over the last few years, two prominent Melbourne app developers, Buzinga and Appster, both went into liquidation.
 You can read more about the reasons for this in my article for Smart Company – Why the app giants keep falling.

 Specific companies aside, generally the older a company is, the more stable it is.
 Look for an app developer with at least 7 years in business.
 If you do decide to go with a younger company, you can reduce your risk in a few ways.
 For example, make sure the deposit you pay is small and insist that you receive your source code at every payment milestone to avoid being left high and dry.